- 1 You are Still Willful, Just Lucky

 Eggshell audits are when the IRS is auditing you and you know you previously committed a crime but you try to dance around the issue during the audit, legally.
 In other words, the IRS agent never asks you directly, and you never have to make any intentional misrepresentations or omissions to the auditor.

 You have a right against self-incrimination and since the civil audit is not a criminal investigation, you are not required to incriminate yourself.
-At the same time, if it anytime during the audit, or the preceding IDR, the IRS asks about unreported income (even if it is not mentioned regarding foreign or income from abroad), you are supposed to disclose any income, whether it is domestic or foreign, or plead the 5th – but you should never lie, or misrepresent facts to the IRS.
+At the same time, if at anytime during the audit or the preceding IDR the IRS asks about unreported income (even if it is not mentioned regarding foreign or income from abroad), you are supposed to disclose any income, whether it is domestic or foreign, or plead the 5th – but you should never lie or misrepresent facts to the IRS.

 You Make it Past the Eggshell Audit

 It is not the best time to jump back into the lion’s den and proactively make a statement to the IRS telling them that you are non-willful.
-If the IRS doesn’t believe you, or takes you to task, you could find yourself is in serious criminal trouble in facing significant criminal sized monetary penalties.
+If the IRS doesn’t believe you, or takes you to task, you could find yourself in serious trouble in facing significant monetary penalties.